-After an assessment, our approach includes hands-on therapy to alleviate pain.
+If the lower back is irritated, hands-on therapy to alleviate pain should be performed.
 This might include dry needling, soft tissue mobilization, or manipulation of the lumbar spine.
-We also may mobilize the bones in the thoracic spine and hips to reduce pain if these regions were found to be stiff or painful.
+Creating movement at the thoracic spine and hips can also reduce pain in the lower back.

 Pain and poor mobility often go together.
-If we can alleviate pain and reduce stiffness and tension through the region, mobility often improves.
-The next step is to perform corrective exercises so the pain and mobility improvements hold.
-The corrective exercises often target the muscles of the spine, core, and hips.
+If pain is alleviated and stiffness and tension through the spine and hips are reduced, mobility often improves.
+The next step is to perform targeted exercises so the pain and mobility improvements hold.
+These exercises should target the muscles of the spine, core, and hips.

-Once these muscles can engage better, we include activities and movements to train these muscles in full patterns.
-We progress from simple activation exercises to more dynamic movement patterns.
+Once these muscles can engage better, activities, and movements to train these muscles in full patterns should be performed.
+The progression should move from simple activation exercises to more dynamic movement patterns.